StratifyLabs/StratifyBlog/content/device/2013-10-12-Effective-Use-of-ARM-Cortex-M3-SVCall.md

 The SVCall (contraction of service call) is a software-triggered interrupt.
 It is useful for:

 - Allowing a piece of code to execute without interruption
-- Jumping to privileged mode from unprivileged mode
+- Jumping to privileged mode from the unprivileged mode

 First, depending on interrupt priorities, the handler can be uninterruptible by one interrupt but interruptible by another.
 For example, if you have a piece of code that should not be interrupted by the timer but can be interrupted by the UART, you can set the interrupt priorities appropriately.

-Second, if you are using the MPU or privileged mode on the ARM Cortex-M, the SVCall provides the code executing in unprivileged mode as a way to access privileged resources.
+Second, if you are using the MPU or privileged mode on the ARM Cortex-M, the `SVCall` provides the code executing in unprivileged mode as a way to access privileged resources.

 ## How the SVC Instruction Works

 The SVC instruction invokes the service call interrupt.
-The bottom 8-bits of the SVC instruction can be set to any value and then interpreted by the interrupt handler.
+The bottom 8-bits of the `SVC` instruction can be set to any value and then interpreted by the interrupt handler.
 This essentially allows the user a way to execute 256 different types of service calls.

-I find using the bottom 8-bits tedious because the service routine needs to first find the location of the SVC instruction to get the value.
-I prefer to put parameters on the stack that are pushed automatically by the NVIC.
+I find using the bottom 8-bits tedious because the service routine needs to first find the location of the `SVC` instruction to get the value.
+I prefer to put parameters on the stack that are pushed automatically by the `NVIC`.
 The sample code below shows how to do this using two parameters.

 ## SVCall Sample Code

-To effectively use the service call interrupt, we pass two arguments to a function that immediately invokes the SVC instruction.
+To effectively use the service call interrupt, we pass two arguments to a function that immediately invokes the `SVC` instruction.
 The arguments are a pointer to a function to execute in privileged mode and a pointer to a data structure that the function can use to read/write data in the caller's context.
 The following code shows the prototype and body of the function.

 ```c++
 //we need to decrease the optimization so the the compiler